WenzeJin/WenzeJin/README.md

 - 🔭 I’m currently working on quility assurance and security of **self-adapted software**, especially applying **metamorphic testing** on context consistancy checking implements.

-- 🌱 I’m currently learning basic ideas of software engineering & quality assurance.
+- 🌱 I’m currently learning basic ideas of software engineering.

 - ❓ Feel free to give me any suggestions.